Census sensibility reveals the global academy’s greatest names

-The Times Higher Education World Reputation Rankings are created using the world's largest invitation-only survey of academic opinion - a truly unique piece of research.
+The Times Higher Education World Reputation Rankings are created using the world’s largest invitation-only academic opinion survey – a unique piece of research.

 Those invited to take part are statistically representative of both their country and their discipline.

 The questionnaire, administered by polling company Ipsos MediaCT for THE’s rankings data supplier Thomson Reuters, targets only experienced, published scholars, who offer their views on excellence in research and teaching within their disciplines and at institutions with which they are familiar.

 The 2014 rankings are based on a survey carried out between March and May 2013, which received 10,536 responses from 133 countries.

 When polled, the respondents on average had been working in the academy for 18 years.

 With 13,388 answers to the first Academic Reputation Survey in 2010, 17,554 in 2011 and 16,639 in 2012, more than 58,000 detailed expert responses from more than 150 countries have now been collected in just four annual rounds.

 There is a balanced spread of responses across disciplines.
 In 2014, the most have come from the social sciences and from engineering and technology (22 per cent each), followed by the physical sciences (18 per cent), clinical subjects (16 per cent), the life sciences (13 per cent), then the arts and humanities (9 per cent).

 The spread across the regions is also well balanced: 25 per cent of responses hail from North America, 19 per cent from Western Europe, 13 per cent from East Asia, 10 per cent from Oceania, 10 per cent from Eastern Europe, 5 per cent from the Middle East and 4 per cent from South America.

 In the survey, scholars are questioned at the level of their specific subject discipline.
 They are not asked to create a ranking or to list a large range of institutions, but to name no more than 15 of those they believe to be the best, based on their own experience.